markprodehl/My-Note-Taker/README.md

  # Description:

  My Note Taker is an application that can be used to write, save, and delete notes.
-This application uses an express backend and save and retrieve note data from a JSON file.
+The application uses an express backend to save and retrieve note data from a JSON file.

  # Table Of Contents